Updated December 2015

 - 3 students from Russell County are currently studying at KU Medical Center.

-- Russell County is part of the Northwest Medical Education Network with Michael Machen, MD, a resident of Quinter, serving as the Medical Education Director.
+- Russell County is part of the North-Central Medical Education Network with Scott Owings, M.D., a resident of Salina, serving as the medical education director.
 The medical education director helps coordinate the School of Medicine's efforts to mentor, train and place physicians throughout Kansas.

 Strengthening the Health Care Workforce

-- 12 KU Medical Center graduates live and/or practice in Russell County.
+- 14 KU Medical Center alumni live and/or practice in Russell County.

 - 1 Russell County physician received funding through the Kansas Bridging Plan, a loan-forgiveness program offered since 1991 to primary care medical residents who agree to practice in rural Kansas.

-- 1 shift was covered by a temporary physician, which allowed a Russell County physician necessary time off in 2012.
+- 1 shift was covered by a temporary physician, which allowed a Russell County physician necessary time off in Fiscal Year 2015.
 This coverage were made via KU Medical Center's Kansas Locum Tenens and Kansas Medical Resource programs.

 Advancing Health Care Access

-- 68 Russell County residents saw KU Medical Center health care providers via telemedicine, an interactive video technology that connects providers and patients when distance separates the two, in 2012.
-These services are provided through the University of Kansas Center for Telemedicine and Telehealth.
+- Russell County residents saw KU Medical Center health care providers 29 times via telemedicine in FY15.
+An interactive video technology that connects providers and patients when distance separates the two, telemedicine services are provided through the University of Kansas Center for Telemedicine and Telehealth.